 External Pay Bump

 The most common question of them all—how much can I expect if I transition into a new role at a different company?
 The average is around a 10% increase.
-Most employers, recruiters and candidates find this amount fair.
-Remember though, this is not a guarantee by any means, as the position of both sides weigh heavily on this decision.
+Most employers, recruiters, and candidates find this amount fair.
+Remember though, this is not a guarantee by any means, as the position of both sides weighs heavily on this decision.

 It is a candidates’ market currently as there are more jobs than candidates, particularly at the lower levels.
 This often means that salaries and pay increases will be higher when candidates are looking for a new opportunity.
 In Houston specifically, there is a high demand for skilled full-time employees and contractors.